mpv-player/mpv/DOCS/man/options.rst

 ``--ab-loop-a=<time>``, ``--ab-loop-b=<time>``
     Set loop points.
 If playback passes the ``b`` timestamp, it will seek to the ``a`` timestamp.
 Seeking past the ``b`` point doesn't loop (this is intentional).

+    If both options are set to ``no``, looping is disabled.
+Otherwise, the start/end of the file is used if one of the options is set to ``no``.

     The loop-points can be adjusted at runtime with the corresponding properties.
-See also ``ab_loop`` command.
+See also ``ab-loop`` command.

 ``--ordered-chapters``, ``--no-ordered-chapters``
     Enabled by default.